 A Liverpool bound Trans-Pennine set passes an 8F on a ballast working at Patricroft.
 Date unknown.
 Ian McDonald Collection.

-A Trans-Pennine unit and a Class 101 are seen in Manchester Victoria station in 1968.
+A Trans-Pennine unit and a Met-Camm seen in Manchester Victoria station in 1968; the Met-Camm has a Chester set number.
 John Law.

 A Swindon built 'Trans Pennine' DMU approaches Preston with a Blackpool bound train; spring 1968.
 On the nearest vehicle the vehicle number is just behind the BR double-arrow symbol - usually, it would be on the right when looking at the vehicle side on.
 David Faircloth.